barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-I am an application support analyst that is looking to branch out into a bit more development.
+I am an application support technician that is looking to branch out into a bit more development.

-### Contact me
+# Contact me

 [Message Me on Twitter](https://twitter.com/Izulien "Izulien's Twitter")